 It also comes in handy for blending pancake batter, sauces, gravies, dips, and soups.
-You can use a countertop blender to grind cookies, bread, and crackers for crumbs.
+You can use a blender to grind cookies, bread, and crackers for crumbs.

-If you purchase a high-performance countertop blender, you can even use it to juice fruits and vegetables, grind nuts and other hard items, and make dough.
+If you purchase a high-performance blender, you can even use it to juice fruits and vegetables, grind nuts and other hard items, and make dough.

 Its motor isn’t as powerful as that of a high-performance blender, and it doesn’t boast as many fancy features.
 But it can usually crush ice and blend fruit.